istio/istio.io/content/en/docs/setup/install/virtual-machine/index.md

     {{< /tip >}}

 1. Use the `istioctl x workload entry` command to generate:
      * `cluster.env`: Contains metadata that identifies what namespace, service account, network CIDR and (optionally) what inbound ports to capture.
      * `istio-token`: A Kubernetes token used to get certs from the CA.
-     * `mesh.yaml`: Provides additional istio metadata including, network name, trust domain and other values.
+     * `mesh.yaml`: Provides additional Istio metadata including, network name, trust domain and other values.
      * `root-cert.pem`: The root certificate used to authenticate.
      * `hosts`: An addendum to `/etc/hosts` that the proxy will use to reach istiod for xDS.*

      {{< idea >}}
      \*A sophisticated option involves configuring DNS within the virtual machine to reference an external DNS server.
 This option is beyond